trinhshub/trinhshub.github.io/README.md

 [ ] Report for Publication

+Highlight: An application on Austin Downtown Network.
 Visual presentations: Coming soon!

-## Mini Project: _Measuring Effects of Navigation Apps on the Network_
+## Mini Project: _Measuring Effects of Operating Navigation Apps on the Network_
 Class Project

 Description: Using Python to simulate a network with drivers with access to real-time data before their trips (at time t0), during their trips (at time t1), and with no access.